jeremenichelli/jeremias.codes/src/posts/2024-11-20-you-should-write-modern-css-today.md

 margin-inline-end: 12px;
 ```

+My site won't likely support other languages, but it is a good opportunity to train our brain in using them and understand how they work.

-These new properties are contextual to the `dir` attribute in the root element of the page, keeping the layout behavior consistent across different writing modes.
+You can try modifying the `dir` attribute in the root element to `rtl` mode manually and see how the layout adapts with no overrides in place.

-A really handy outcome of this new form is the ability to define one axis without having to specify all four values, in `margin` you can apply `margin-block` or `margin-inline` as individual axis shorthands.
+A really handy outcome of this new form is the ability to write rules for one orientation without having to specify all four values, in `margin` you can apply `margin-block` or `margin-inline` as individual axis shorthands.

 {% featuredLink '//caniuse.com/css-logical-props' 'Browser compatibility for Logical Properties' %}

 ## New text wrapping values

 I really dislike orphan words in paragraphs and unbalanced headings.
-I've even created an [Eleventy filter](//github.com/jeremenichelli/eleventy-nbsp-filter) to deal with this in the past.
+I've even created [Eleventy filters](//github.com/jeremenichelli/eleventy-nbsp-filter) to deal with this in the past.

-This time, I decided to use both `balance` and `pretty` new values for `text-wrap`, their support is varied and not total in modern browsers, but I consider it a progressively enhanced touch.
+This time, I decided to use both `balance` and `pretty` new values for `text-wrap`.

+Their support is varied and not fully present in modern browsers, but you can consider it a progressively enhanced touch.
 If your current browser doesn't support it your experience doesn't downgrade, but looks slightly different.

 I like to use `balance` for headings, as it tries to match the amount of characters per line, and `pretty` for quotes and excerpts, this one doesn't alter each line but tries to optimize the last ones to avoid orphans.

-I still use a simpler filter to deal with orphans in articles' excerpts.
+I still use a simpler filter to deal with orphans in articles' excerpts as fallback.

 {% featuredLink '//developer.mozilla.org/en-US/docs/Web/CSS/text-wrap' 'MDN documentation for text-wrap' %}

 ## Color models

-For this rewrite, I went full on **hsl** color model.
-CSS has recently added several different ways to define a color value, but having the ability to choose **hue**, then its **saturation** and later **lightness** to me is the best mental model from a developer perspective.
+For this version of my site, I went full on **hsl** color model.

+CSS has recently added several different ways to define a color value, but having the ability to choose **hue**, then its **saturation** and later **lightness** to me is the best mental model from a reading perspective.
-Either you are using another modern one like **hwb** or are still in **rgb** color models, you are just sending parameters to obtain a certain color.
-Having the ability to set how saturated and bright I want that specific color is priceless.

-If you are not familiar with **hue** imaging a circle with all the spectrum of colors, this value is your position inside that wheel.
+If you are not familiar with **hue**, imaging a circle with all the spectrum of colors, this value is your position inside that wheel.
 If you want _red_ you go with `0` , `120` for _green_, and around `240` you get some sort of _blurple_.
 In between you have all the rest of the spectrum.

 For example, this would be your basic red color.